API Pricing Calculator

 4. Use examples, recent answers, or copy the result while keeping the estimate limits in mind.

-Compare pricing plans with the same request assumptions.
+Compare pricing plans with the same request and billable-unit assumptions.

-Add a cushion for retries or failed requests.
+Add a cushion for retries, failed calls, logging overhead, or traffic bursts.

 Explain why cheap per-unit prices can still add up at volume.